vtx-factory/Kosm-Classic-FPS-Template-UE4/README.md

 > Classic Arena First-Person-Shooter Mechanics.<br><br>A powerful tool with fully customizable Blueprints to tune your project up - this Pack includes 2 Character Blueprints defined as VQ3 (imagine Visor from Quake) and CPMA (Full Air Control Support), an AI Bot and Ragdoll, 6 Projectiles (Rocket Launcher, Nailgun, Lightning Gun, Shutgun, Portal Gun and Railgun), 2 Maps for you to make all your testing, plus an Health/Armor System and much more, all replicated for online gameplay.<br><br>
 This Pack is composed by a <strong>.uproject file</strong> which you can freely customize using Unreal Engine 4.<br><br>

-**We're aware of the issues presented in the available build, where you can't open the project on the latest Unreal Engine version - we've issued a new updated build but its still pending approval from the Unreal Team, please give them some time to approve the changes, maximum until Wednesday, 11th of March.
-Sorry for the inconvenience.**

 <img src="https://kosm.vtxfactory.org/imgs/loading.gif" />

 **Website @** <a href="https://kosm.vtxfactory.org">Kosm</a><br>